macarracedo/action-owasp-dependecy-track-check/README.md

 - **Node.js**: define the language variable as `nodejs`. `npm install` will be executed within the container to gather all the dependencies.
 - **Python**: define the language variable as `python`.
 It will get the package information from requirements.txt.
 - **Golang**: define the language variable as `golang`.
 It will get the package information from go.mod, which is typically present in the repository.
+- **Elixir**: define the language variable as `elixir`.
+It will get the package information from mix.exs.

 Please note that if any of the files above is not available the action will fail when trying to generate the BoM files.